itskeithstudent/pands-project-iris-2020/README.md

 # pands-project-iris-2020
-An analysis of the famous Iris Dataset for Programming and Scripting 52167 taught at GMIT This repository is to act as a way of describing the Iris dataset by the analysis performed in the .py files contained and the conclusions reached.
+An analysis of the famous Iris Dataset for Programming and Scripting 52167 taught at GMIT.

+This repository describes the dataset using a few .py and .ipynb files which output their results in the form of images and summary text files (in the case of the .py python files) and in the form of step by step execution using jupyter notebooks.

 This project consists of three parts:
   A set of analysis files in jupyter notebook that step through the analysis cell by cell and include descriptions of the analysis as   well as describing my thought process based on the outputs.
-  A exploratory data analysis python file this takes work done in the jupyter notebook and formalizes by putting it into functions, running this file produces a set of visualisations, some show more basic plot's using matplotlib and other more refined one's that were made with seaborn.
+  An exploratory data analysis python file this takes work done in the jupyter notebook and formalizes by putting it into functions, running this file produces a set of visualisations, some show more basic plot's using matplotlib and other more refined one's that were made with seaborn.
   A decision tree model python file, this uses the sklearn package to generate a model, test and validate it.

 ## How to run the analysis